thomasboyt/jam-buds/README.md

 Jam Buds is split into two services:

 * The *App service* is the frontend app powered by [Nuxt.js](https://nuxtjs.org/).
-The app is initially server-side rendered before being used as a SPA once laded.
-* *Rhiannon* is a the backend server for Jam Buds.
+* *Rhiannon* is a the backend server for Jam Buds, written in Kotlin and running on [Javalin](https://javalin.io/).
 It has a codename because it replaced the more generically-named "API server," written in Node.

 In addition, this repo also contains some development-specific configuration and feature tests that interact with both the browser app and APIs.